verytesty/verythorough.github.io/projects/_posts/2013-12-23-miss-petunia.md

 tags: [pro_projects]
 ---

-* Responsive design with semantic, accessible markup
+* Responsive design with semantic, accessible markup.
-* Hand-illustrated petunia icon
+* Hand-illustrated petunia icon.
-* Javascript sharing buttons
+* JavaScript sharing buttons.
-* Disqus integration
+* Disqus integration.
-* Ported the theme with new background, fonts, and icons to build <a href="http://mr-monty.com">Mr. Monty</a> tumblr in 2014
+* Ported the theme with new background, fonts, and icons to build <a href="http://mr-monty.com">Mr. Monty</a> tumblr in 2014.